Email

-Herbs you can grow yourselfWhen it comes to gardening, not everyone has the green thumb that it takes to grow the more exotic flowers like the enormous Corpse Flower, but that doesn’t mean that all types of gardening are off the table.
-One of the most fulfilling types of gardening and one that requires significantly less skill than the more exotic flowers, is herb gardening.
+Herb garden at homeWe get a lot of questions about herb gardening for beginners.
+The truth is that herb gardening is one of the most fulfilling types of gardening and also requires significantly less skill than the more exotic flowers.
 Herb gardening is not only a great place for the beginner gardener to start, but it is also a type of gardening that produces a result that is both fragrant and edible!
-While many beginner gardeners pooh-pooh the idea of growing something that is “all green,” what is seldom realized is that while many of the commonly grown herbs may all be green in color, they all vary greatly in fragrance.
+While many beginner gardeners pooh-pooh the idea of growing something that is “all green,” what is seldom realized is how much they vary in flavor and fragrance.
+Read on to learn how to start an herb garden and herb garden tips.

 Prepare Your Soil